Introduction to Bootstrap

 Why should we use Bootstrap?

-Bootstrap is a responsive, faster web designing framework which is known for its simplicity, convenience, easy to use methods, large templates, and amazing web designs.
+Bootstrap is a responsive, faster web designing framework that is known for its simplicity, convenience, easy-to-use methods, large templates, and amazing web designs.

 We should use it because of: